 As well as physical side effects such as constipation and headaches, phentermine can cause a range of psychological side effects.
-Although depression is listed as a less common phentermine side effect, our forum shows that many users experience this reaction.
+Although depression is listed as a less common phentermine side effect, the volume of comments in our support group on Facebook indicate that many users experience this reaction.
 So, if you’re taking phentermine and are experiencing low mood, sadness, hopelessness or disinterest, then you’re not alone.
 Here we explain why phentermine can cause depression and how to combat this side effect for a better phentermine experience.

 Why Does Phentermine Cause Depression?